Low-cost water and weather monitoring in the Amazon Basin

 On a regional scale, we seek to investigate environmental factors related to fish migrations in the Amazon Basin.
 To accomplish this, Florida International University is collaborating with Wildlife Conservation Society, Conservify and numerous local partners to implement a low-cost, high-tech water and weather monitoring network throughout the Amazon Basin.

-On a local scale, many communities and actors such as local hydrology, micro-watersheds, and white, black, and clear water ecosystems – which may be adjacent to one another and yet have different environments – define these questions.
+On a local scale, many communities and actors define these questions, such as local hydrology, micro-watersheds, and white, black, and clear water ecosystems – which may be adjacent to one another and yet have different environments.
 Ultimately, we seek to answer not only the question concerning the Basin scale, but also questions of local interest.

 - Water level